KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 The definition of a new target requires to type a name, a validity start date/end date and the association to at least one target.
 It is possibile to associate a target clicking on the item **Add KPI** and selecting the KPI of interest.
-Once the association is set, the “Value” box gets editable and you can insert the value you wish to send to the selected KPI.
+Once the association is set, the â€œValueâ€ box gets editable and you can insert the value you wish to send to the selected KPI.
 An example is given in Figure 7.21.
 In the KPI visualization phase, a red bold thick will be displayed on the indicated